Quentin Bryce: Governor-General of Australia

-On 13 April 2008 it was announced that, on the recommendation of the Labor Prime Minister, Kevin Rudd, Queen Elizabeth II had approved Bryce's appointment as the next Governor-General of Australia.
-The decision was generally well received: current and previous Labor state premiers supported her selection and both the then Leader of the Opposition, Brendan Nelson, and the leader of the Australian Greens, Bob Brown, spoke in favour of the decision.
+On 13 April 2008 it was announced that, on the recommendation of the Labor prime minister, Kevin Rudd, Queen Elizabeth II had approved Bryce's appointment as the next Governor-General of Australia.
+The decision was generally well-received; current and previous Labor state premiers supported her selection and both the then Leader of the Opposition, Brendan Nelson, and the leader of the Australian Greens, Bob Brown, spoke in favour of the decision.
 Patricia Edgar described Bryce's selection as an "inspired choice", while Jill Singer in the Herald Sun said that the decision signalled "an important about face for Australia".

-There was some opposition to the appointment, in particular from columnist Des Houghton, who argued that she would bring a "fair bit of baggage" to the role (in reference to the controversies surrounding her time as the Governor of Queensland) and that she had failed to live up to her promise to be outspoken during her time at Government House.
-Concerns were also raised in August 2008, when it was revealed that Bryce intended to replace Malcolm Hazell, who had been the Official Secretary for both Major General Michael Jeffery and Peter Hollingworth, with Stephen Brady.
-Rudd defended Bryce's decision, arguing that she had the right to appoint a new Official Secretary.
+There was some opposition to the appointment, in particular from columnist Des Houghton, who argued that she would bring a "fair bit of baggage" to the role (in reference to the controversies surrounding her time as Governor of Queensland) and that she had failed to live up to her promise to be outspoken during her time at Government House.
+Concerns were also raised in August 2008, when it was revealed that Bryce intended to replace Malcolm Hazell, who had been the official secretary for both Major General Michael Jeffery and Peter Hollingworth, with Stephen Brady.
+Rudd defended Bryce's decision, arguing that she had the right to appoint a new official secretary.

 Bryce was sworn in on 5 September 2008.
 An extension of her term was announced on 24 October 2012, to expire in March 2014.
 During this time, she served as the Patron of Girl Guides Australia.

 On the election of Bill Shorten as Leader of the Labor Party and Leader of the Opposition in October 2013, Bryce offered her resignation to Prime Minister Tony Abbott, in order to forestall any perception of bias, given that Bryce's daughter Chloe is married to Shorten.
 While acknowledging her magnanimity, Abbott declined to accept her resignation and asked her to serve the rest of her term.
-According to him Bryce provided continuity at a time of political turbulence and she should be commended for her dedication to public service.
+According to him, Bryce provided continuity at a time of political turbulence and she should be commended for her dedication to public service.